Effect-TS/effect/.changeset/fair-starfishes-shake.md

 type PersonEncoded = typeof PersonSchema.Encoded
 ```

-With this update, accessing the type of `PersonSchema` is more straightforward.
-You can directly use `typeof` to get the type, making it simpler and cleaner.
+With this update, accessing the type of `PersonSchema` becomes much simpler.
+You can now directly use `typeof` to retrieve both the types (`Type` and `Encoded`), making the code more straightforward and cleaner.

-## Default Constructors
+## Introducing Default Constructors

-Creating values that match a schema is fundamental when working with data.
-To simplify this process, we've introduced default constructors for various types of schemas: type literals (such as structs and records), filters, and brands.
+When dealing with data, creating values that match a specific schema is crucial.
+To simplify this process, we've introduced **default constructors** for various types of schemas: `Struct`s, `Record`s, `filter`s, and `brand`s.
 Let's dive into each of them with some examples to understand better how they work.

 Example (`Struct`)